 What You'll Find On This Page

-This is because these are without a doubt two of the most popular locations in the country, and the great news?
+This is because these are without a doubt two of the most popular cities in Croatia, and the great news?
 Travel from Zagreb to Split is easy and indeed Split to Zagreb, with travel times only taking just a few hours.

 So, how exactly do you get from Zagreb to Split, and then how to get from Split to Zagreb?

-If you want to head off on your own steam and drive between Zagreb and Split, and then Split and Zagreb, you can expect approximately a four hour’ drive, depending upon traffic.
+If you want to head off on your own steam and drive from Zagreb to Split or drive from Split to Zagreb, you can expect approximately a four-hour’ drive, depending upon traffic.
 There are many Zagreb car rental companies, as well as in Split so that you can shop around for the best deal, and if you’re not planning on heading back to Zagreb after your journey, many will let you drop the vehicle off in Split, provided there is a regional office insitu.

-The actual drive is mostly motorway, so pretty straightforward.
-Do bear in mind that motorways in Croatia are subject to tolls, and a one-way toll fare between Zagreb to Split will cost you around the 200 Kuna mark.
+The Split to Zagreb drive is mostly motorway, so pretty straightforward.
+Do bear in mind that motorways in Croatia are subject to tolls, and a one-way toll fare between Zagreb and Split will cost you around the 200 Kuna mark.

 All you need to do is leave Zagreb and head off on the A1 motorway and follow the signs all the way to Split.
 If there are any road closures along the way, which occasionally happens, then there will be diversions which are clearly marked.
 These may add a little time to your journey, but it shouldn’t be excessive.

 The cheapest and probably easiest public transport option is to travel from Split to Zagreb by bus and of course in the other direction.
 There are many services throughout the day, serving the route every hour, including throughout the night.
 If you want to leave Zagreb during the darkness hours and arrive in the morning, then you can take the night bus, which will give you a full day in Split.
 The first Zagreb to Split bus option of the day leaves at 5 am, and the journey generally takes around the five hours’, depending on traffic.
-Do remember to book your ticket ahead of time if possible, as this is a very popular and busy service.
+Do remember to book your ticket ahead of time, as this is a very popular and busy service.

 If you want a totally hassle-free journey between Zagreb and Split, and Split to Zagreb, why not book a private transfer and take the stress out of the whole thing?
 Private transfers will pick you up at your hotel and take you to your end destination, and make any pit stops along the way that you would like.
 Perhaps you could go from Zagreb to Split via Plitvice Lakes?
 You can also be assured that your driver is experienced and knows the route very well, leaving you to kick back and relax.
 This is the best way to get from Zagreb to Split unless you hire a private helicopter then that would clearly be the BEST!
 Contact Octopus Transfers for your Split to Zagreb transfers.

 The train from Zagreb to Split will take you around the five hours and will cost you roughly the same as a bus.
-The rail service in Croatia was upgraded a few years ago, and it is now reasonable.
 The train from Split to Zagreb is actually very scenic too.
 It’s just LONG – like, really long.

-The Split to Zagreb train runs between the two cities twice per day in each direction, and there is also a night train which runs nightly during the high season, from May onwards, and three times a week during the off-peak season.
+The Split to Zagreb train runs between the two cities twice per day, and there is also a Zagreb to Split night train which runs daily during the summer, from May onwards, and three times a week during the off-peak season.
 Do bear in mind that the Zagreb to Split night train does take a little longer, but it is comfortable, and there are sleeping carriages you can book.

 It is highly advised to book your train to Split from Zagreb ticket ahead of time, especially from May to September, when the volume of visitors is higher.

-The final option is to fly between Zagreb and Split or Split to Zagreb flight is your best option if you are short on time and need to get to Split in a jiffy.
+Catching a Zagreb to Split flight or Split to Zagreb flight is your best option if you are short on time and need to get to Split in a jiffy.
 Flights are direct, and take around 40 minutes, which is drastically quicker than any other option!
-There are downsides, however, namely the airport waiting around experience, and you will also have to travel to the airports themselves.
+There are downsides, however, namely the airport layover if you don’t have a reasonable connection.
 The price is also much higher for a flight, compared to other forms of public transport.
 Check out Croatia Airlines for Zagreb to Split flight schedules.
 Zagreb Airport is located around half an hour away from Zagreb, with Split Airport located around 25 minutes away from the center and is easily accessible by bus and taxi.